Backup schedules

 Limited duration

-In some cases you want normal online control, but also an offline schedule as a fallback if connectivity is lost.
+In some cases you want normal online control, but also a backup schedule as a fallback if connectivity is lost.

 Practical principle